The AI Layoff Trap

-\begin{proof}[\textbf{Proof of \Cref{prop:phi}} (AI productivity widens the over-automation wedge)] ~\\ \begin{enumerate}[label=(\roman*),nosep] \item At a symmetric profile $\alpha_i = \alpha$ with $\phi > 1$, firm~$i$'s revenue is $\Rev_i = D Y_i / (\nn\bar{Y})$.
+\begin{proof}[\textbf{Proof of \Cref{prop:phi}} (AI productivity widens the over-automation wedge)] ~\\ \begin{enumerate}[label=(\roman*),nosep] \item With $\phi > 1$, perfect competition allocates revenue by output share: $\Rev_i = D \cdot Y_i / \sum_j Y_j$, which reduces to $D/\nn$ only once the symmetric profile $\alpha_i = \alpha$ is imposed.
+The derivative below is taken on this general form, so that the dependence of the denominator $\sum_j Y_j$ on~$\alpha_i$ (the source of the market-share gain) is retained before symmetry is substituted.
 The firm's first-order condition equates the marginal benefit of automation to its marginal cost: $\partial\Rev_i/\partial\alpha_i + \ss\LL - \kk\LL\alpha_i = 0$, where $\ss\LL$ is the per-unit cost saving from replacing a worker with AI and $\kk\LL\alpha_i$ is the marginal integration friction.
 Substituting the marginal revenue from~\eqref{eq:rev_phi} and rearranging, the symmetric first-order condition is

 Define $\mathrm{LHS}(\alpha) = \kk\alpha$ and let $\mathrm{RHS}(\alpha)$ denote the right-hand side.
 The left-hand side is strictly increasing (slope~$\kk$).
 The right-hand side is strictly decreasing: the market-share term has numerator proportional to $D(\alpha) = A + \lambda \ww\LL\nn - \ell \LL\nn\alpha$ (decreasing in~$\alpha$) and denominator factor $1+(\phi-1)\alpha$ (increasing in~$\alpha$).
 Hence $\mathrm{LHS} = \mathrm{RHS}$ has a unique solution.